jessicaluong/CMPT419-Project/README.md

 ## Notes on Compatibility

 - **macOS**: The project runs smoothly without any known issues on macOS systems similar to the tested configuration.
 - **Windows**: Some team members have reported issues when running the project on various Windows configurations.
 We currently do not have a fix for this problem.

+<a name="setup"></a>
 # Project Setup

 ## Prerequisites